betapcode/arent-email-service/README.md

 - PHP Laravel 8.x Framework
 - Database: mysql 8.x maybe mariadb 10.7
 - Email Server is a standalone module built into the Laravel Framework
+- Deploy to EC2 with: nginx, php-fpm, mariad

 > ![alt text](images_readme/1.png "Package module sendmail")
 - This module supports sending on web interface and API